 Since oatmeal is a whole grain, you’re not losing any of the nutrients; and as a result, you’ll most likely feel full until lunch!

 This “recipe” is so ridiculously simple, I almost feel silly sharing it as a full-length blog post.
 However, since my goal is to cook, bake, and consume whole grains every day, I couldn’t resist the chance to share one of the easiest ways I’ve found to eat more whole grains!

-If you’re looking for a super simple, super frugal, hearty breakfast to feed a crowd, try your hand at homemade oatmeal.
+If you’re looking for a super simple, super frugal, hearty whole-grain breakfast, try your hand at homemade oatmeal.

 Recipe for Homemade Oatmeal

 - 5 c. water or milk